Has Sex, Will Travel

 I’m older now, and wiser.
 I don’t get invited on as many all-expenses paid trips, though the occasional invitation does make its way to me every so often.
 And every so often, I still accept.
 In my early twenties, I found a new benefactor to pay for so many of my trips and explorations.
 I call it my career.

 I think a lot about the difference between courtship and prostitution.
 What is the difference, anyway?
 In a world where men own 98% of the wealth, control 98% of the world’s businesses, make up 98% of the executive, judicial, and congressional branches of government at all levels, is there a difference?
 Marriage is legal prostitution, a social necessity in a world where men own everything.
 In the context of a world dominated by men, marriage says, “As a man, you can access my body, my womb, my loyalty, and I can access your wealth, your stability, your dominance.”
 It is contractual, long-term prostitution.
 I understand why so many women want it.
 For me, getting the government involved in my relationships feels like a step too far.
 It also feels kind of rebellious not to get married.
 I don’t want to barter with my body for power in this world.
-I want the power.
+I just want the power.
 After all, sex is just an instrument.
 I am not afraid to use it.
 But what if I don’t want to?
-Or, what if want to use it completely?

-Anti-prostitution laws don't exist to keep your daughters safe.
+Anti-prostitution laws don't exist to keep our daughters safe.
 They exist to keep men like Epstein in power.
 The uber wealthy still have access to whatever kind of sex they want, whenever they want it.
 The women they have sex with don't benefit.
 Sure, they may get paid, but ask any sex worker what it's like to build wealth.
 Porn is legal but female porn stars have trouble getting leases, regularly have their bank accounts shut down, and struggle to build wealth that is seen as "legitimate."
 The power remains concentrated in men's wealthy, white hands.

 Epstein killed himself today.
 Well, “killed himself.”
 It was too good to be true, I knew months ago, after his arrest in New York, that his end was near.
 When your misdeeds are tied to princes, lawyers, and the President of the United States, your name rises to the top of every hit list.
 I’m not surprised he’s dead.
 I’m not surprised his side of the story will die with him.
 We can ignore the testimony of young women, because we have convinced ourselves that they are powerless.
-But we weren't ready to hear the things that a rich white man like Jeffrey Epstein had to say.
+But we weren't ready to hear the things that a rich, protected white man like Jeffrey Epstein had to say.